dshybeka/reactive-sample/vertx-cluster/README.md

+# Simple chat application

+The idea is to see how eventBus is share among multiple pods and js socket

-Steps for running in GCP (assuming project with billing info configured)
+## Steps for running in GCP (assuming project with billing info configured)

 1. Create k8s cluster